matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 `getRecordMetadata()` is used when aggregating records for non-day periods.
 In this case, Matomo will find the record values for the subperiods of the non-day period and aggregate them together.

-If your plugin needs to insert data into the archive tables during archiving, then you'll want to create your own `RecordBuilders`.
+If your plugin needs to insert data into the archive tables during archiving, then you'll want to create your own `RecordBuilder` classes.
 This guide describes how to do that.

 ## How to create one